February 14th is the National Day of MMIR Action and Awareness!

 Learn more here Here

 These guides are meant to help you compile the necessary information that will be needed if a Relative goes missing.
-In Colorado you have to request the Missing Indigenous Person Alert at the time you make a report with law enforcement, as it is not an automatic process.
+These were not created by our Task Force but are important tools.
+In Colorado, you have to request the Missing Indigenous Person Alert at the time you make a report with law enforcement, as it is not an automatic process.
 Be prepared to provide tribal affiliation and a photo and ask to clarify that they understand the MIPA process.
 Contact us if you need assistance.

 MISTI Workbook